10 Ways to Help Seniors Deal with Isolation and Depression

 4. Keep them physically active

-Research found that physical activity can be a lifesaver for aging persons.
-Gentle exercises such as walking, stair climbing, and age-appropriate workouts can help a senior stay in solid physical, mental, and emotional shape.
+Gentle exercises such as walking, stair climbing, and age-appropriate workouts can help an older adult stay in solid physical, mental, and emotional shape.

 You can also encourage the depressed person to sign up for a group exercise class like yoga or tai chi – they might even make friends with like-minded peers.